Thing a Week

 Thing a Week (sometimes as Thing-a-Week) is a series of albums released by the American musician Jonathan Coulton in 2006.
 He compiled these albums from his weekly podcast, in which he challenged himself to write, record, and produce a new song within a week, every week, for an entire year.
 He wanted to prove that he was capable of consistently meeting a deadline.

 The folk rock series was recorded at Coulton's home in Brooklyn after he quit his computer programming job to spend more time with his wife and baby daughter.
 His podcast picked up many thousands of followers who praised the few novelty songs he posted before 2006, inspiring him to remake himself as an online musician.

 After Thing a Week, Coulton wrote "Still Alive" for the video game Portal in 2007.
 He sang his songs in concert, and a 2008 performance was captured on video to become the 2009 DVD Best.
 Concert.
 Ever.
 Many of the songs came from the Thing a Week series.

 Thing a Week One

 Thing a Week One is the first album of the series, and Coulton's fourth studio album.
 It contains a cover of Sir Mix-a-Lot's "Baby Got Back."
 AllMusic described the album as a collection of power pop songs, rock songs and ballads: "a mixed bag in form, content, and genre".

-Track list
+Track listing

 All tracks written and composed by Jonathan Coulton unless noted.